Domain Control Validation by DNS TXT Method

 - In the DCV Method dropdown, choose DNS TXT Token.
 Copy the Token string.
 Note: The unique token expires after thirty days.

 Add a DNS TXT record to your domain.
 Below is an example of AWS Route 53 DNS.TXT records should be added to the base domain.
 For instance, if your domain is mail.example.com, add the TXT record to example.com, not mail.example.com.

 - In the Host field, leave the host field blank or use the @ symbol to indicate that you want to create a TXT record at the base domain level (e.g., example.com, not shop.example.com).

 - In the Value field, paste the TXT token string you copied from the previous step.

 - Save the TXT record.

-When you check your live DNS record
+Check your live DNS record for propagation.